 Venezuela opposition holds ‘consultation’ to bolster support

-CARACAS, Venezuela (AP) — Adversaries of Nicolás Maduro are inviting Venezuelans to voice their frustrations in a survey wrapping up Saturday days after the governing party won congressional elections boycotted by the opposition, which called the vote a fraudulent maneuver aimed at consolidating the president’s power.
+CARACAS, Venezuela (AP) — Venezuelans at home and around the world are voicing frustration with President Nicolás Maduro in a survey wrapping up Saturday, days after the governing party won congressional elections boycotted by the opposition, which called the vote a fraudulent maneuver aimed at consolidating Maduro’s power.

-Politician Juan Guaidó, who leads the campaign as head of the outgoing National Assembly, is urging Venezuelans to weigh in via cellphone apps or at in-person polling places in Venezuela, other Latin American nations, the U.S. and Europe.
+Politician Juan Guaidó, who leads the campaign as head of the outgoing National Assembly, urged Venezuelans to weigh in via cellphone apps or at in-person polling places in Venezuela, other Latin American nations, the U.S. and Europe.

 The opposition calls it a “people’s consultation.”